tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 This list of registries is all registries that do not already have a "Comment" or "Notes" column or that were not orphaned by TLS 1.3.

+# Expert Review of Current and Potential IETF and IRTF Documents

+The intent of the Specification Required standard for TLS code points is to allow for easy registration for code points associated with protocols and algorithms that are not being actively developed inside IETF or IRTF.
+When TLS-based technologies are being developed inside the IRTF/IETF they should be done in coordination with the TLS WG in order to provide appropriate review.
+For this reason, designated experts should discourage code point registrations for documents which have already been adoption or are being proposed for adopted by IETF working groups or IRTF research groups.

 # Security Considerations

 The change to Specification Required from IETF Review lowers the amount